syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Returns the current date value in the datepicker control
+Returns the current date value in the DatePicker control.